aungthuoo/share/notes/flutter-riverpod2-providers/index.md

 ```

 ## Compare `AsyncNotifierProvider` and `FutureProvider` in Flutter Riverpod

-Great question!
-Let's quickly compare AsyncNotifierProvider and FutureProvider in Flutter Riverpod so you can decide which one fits your use case better.

 ### Use FutureProvider if:
 - You are only fetching data once.
 - You don’t need internal state or logic.